The ADHD Tax Explained: What It Is & Why It Happens

 A common experience for ADHD folks is the struggle to stay on top of tasks – due to memory issues, emotional discomfort, or a myriad of other things.
 The money we spend to fix the problems that arise from this is called the “ADHD Tax“.

-I bought fresh fruit and vege two weeks ago, and forgot about it.
+• I bought fresh fruit and vegetables two weeks ago, and forgot about them.
 Now I’ve wasted money on food, and I need to clean rotten tomatoes out of the crisper.

-I need to go to work, but my car’s registration expired.
-Now I have to risk being late to work, call an uber, or drive anyway and risk a fine.
+• I need to go to work, but my car’s registration has expired.
+Now I have to risk being late to work, call an Uber, or drive anyway and risk a fine.

 These are all examples of the “ADHD Tax”.
-It’s the extra “cost of living” expenses that come up as a consequence of forgetting things, missing deadlines, getting too anxious to do a difficult task, or getting overwhelmed by things to the point of giving up.
+It’s the extra “cost of living” expenses that arise from forgetting things, missing deadlines, feeling too anxious to handle a tough task, or becoming overwhelmed to the point of giving up.

-Best part?
+The best part?
 It’s rarely just one of these at a time.
-When we’re stressed our memories get worse, and the worse they get, the more important things we forget.
+When we’re stressed, our memories tend to worsen, and as they do, we forget more important things.
 But hope is not lost.
-While there’s probably always going to be things we forget, we can mitigate the amount, and the severity, of consequences.
+While there will probably always be some things we forget, we can reduce the amount and the impact of the consequences.

-There’s two parts to this: memory and our old friend task paralysis.
+There are two parts to this: memory and our old friend, task paralysis.
 Let’s start with memory.

 Memory